 We’ve designed the Aviva Platform to be easy and straightforward to use.
 And we’ve got a range of support in place to help you get the most out of it:

 - Regionally based wealth development managers providing face to face and telephone support to help you use the platform for your day-to-day business.
-Our team consists of experienced, diploma qualified consultants who have attained the high standard set by Aviva for account management (0800 092 9365, Mon-Fri 8:30-17:30)
+Our team consists of experienced, industry qualified consultants who have attained the high standard set by Aviva for account management (0800 092 9365, Mon-Fri 8:30-17:30)

 - You can call dedicated platform service and support teams on 0800 056 4607 - lines are open Monday to Friday, 8.30am to 5.30pm